rust-lang/rfcs/text/0000-required-inlining.md

 should be able to warn users when these have not been inlined and performance will not be as expected.

+In general, for many intrinsics, inlining is not an optimisation but an important part of the semantics, regardless of optimisation level.

 [^1]: Armv8.3-A's pointer authentication can be used implicitly (automatic, hint-based) and explicitly (intrinsics).
 Implicit pointer authentication is already implemented by Rust.
 Explicit pointer authentication intrinsics are not